subhambgh/blockchain_spark/readme.md

 m5.xlarge |	4	| 16	| 16 GiB	| 96 GB |	7 | Worker
 m5.xlarge	| 4	| 16 |	16 GiB |	96 GB |	1 | Task

-** data specified above corresponds to available resources before spark and Hadoop installations ** HDFS was used with default replication factor i.e., 3
+> data specified above corresponds to available resources before spark and Hadoop installations.
+HDFS was used with default replication factor i.e., 3

 ### Main Class
-1. blockchain_spark/src/main/scala/com/blockchain/app/Part1_1.scala – Used for Part1.
+* blockchain_spark/src/main/scala/com/blockchain/app/Part1_1.scala – Used for Part1.
 Q1 – Q4
-2. blockchain_spark/src/main/scala/com/blockchain/app/Part1_2.scala - Used for Part1.
+* blockchain_spark/src/main/scala/com/blockchain/app/Part1_2.scala - Used for Part1.
 Q5 – Q8
-3. blockchain_spark/src/main/java/com/blockchain/app/PreProcessinginHDFS.java – Used to preprocess txin.dat and txout.dat
+* blockchain_spark/src/main/java/com/blockchain/app/PreProcessinginHDFS.java – Used to preprocess txin.dat and txout.dat
-4. blockchain_spark/src/main/scala/com/blockchain/app/PreProcForPart2.scala – Draws Graph and calculates the connected component analysis
+* blockchain_spark/src/main/scala/com/blockchain/app/PreProcForPart2.scala – Draws Graph and calculates the connected component analysis
-5. blockchain_spark/src/main/scala/com/blockchain/app/Part2.scala – Used for Part2
+* blockchain_spark/src/main/scala/com/blockchain/app/Part2.scala – Used for Part2

 **Run Time (approx)**: 15min (Part1) + 45min (Pre-Processing) + 12min (Part2)

-**Note**:
+>**Note**:
-* Can also be verified on a small dataset using the test configurations (files locations can be specified in resources/config-Local.properties file)
+>1.
+Can also be verified on a small dataset using the test configurations (files locations can be specified in resources/config-Local.properties file)
-* Also, note that all the logic for part1 and part2 are specified as comments in the main classes above.
+>2.
+Also, note that all the logic for part1 and part2 are specified as comments in the main classes above.
-* Pre-processing was done on a single instance.
+> 3. Pre-processing was done on a single instance.